DataFire/Integrations/integrations/generated/trashnothing/README.md

   * start_index `integer`: The index of the first post being returned (an integer between 1 and num_posts).

 ### search_current_user_posts
-Searching posts takes the same arguments as listing posts except for the addition of the search and sort_by parameters. <br /><br /> Only posts from the last 30 days will be returned.
+Searching posts takes the same arguments as listing posts except for the addition of the search and sort_by parameters.